The Romsey Agricultural & Horse Show Society

 The Romsey Agricultural and Horse Show Society is a registered charity.
 The Society’s principal objective, under its Memorandum and Articles is “To promote agriculture, forestry, horticulture, allied industries, rural crafts, the breeding of livestock including horses, and to encourage skill and industry in such enterprises” and “To hold in pursuance of its main objects an annual agricultural show”.

-The Society also has a number of Committees who lead on the various specific areas of the Society and Show – these include Executive (on which the Chairman of each Committee sits), and the Farm, Grounds, Horse, Food, Entertainments, Marketing & Sponsorship, Traffic & Gates Committees, as well as a Social Working Group.
+The Society also has a number of Committees who lead on the various specific areas of the Society and Show – these include Executive (on which the Chairman of each Committee sits), and the Farm, Grounds, Horse, Food, Entertainments, Traffic & Gates Committees, as well as a Social Working Group.

 All the Officers and Committee Members are volunteers; employing a full-time Secretary (Alexa Morson) and a part-time Finance Officer (Sharon Hillman).

 In addition to these Members we have a veritable army of volunteers and Stewards (many of who are Society Members) who help set-up, run and take-down the show, along with helping in various other vital ways throughout the year.

 Romsey Agriculture and Horse Show Society; Charity registration number: 1007948 and a Company Limited by Guarantee with Companies House No. 02370986

 Dogs and the Romsey Show: